Published Jun 4, 2024

 "Then, one we got to the uniforms, I don't think we’ve ever sprung that far into the future before, so playing with those was a lot of fun," Tran continues.
 "I love the jumpsuits from TNG; that's my favorite Star Trek look.
 When it came to [Captain Leto] and what he would look like, that was my inspiration.
 But since we were jumping so far forward, the idea of layering came in.
 How we sewed and put it together felt very dimensional.
 Everything is sewn stacked on top of each other, but the reference is pretty TNG in terms of my own taste there."

 "With Admiral Burnham's costume, we used that same idea, this stacking the way things were sewn and the way they were put together as from technology from the future," he adds.
-"Her costume is obviously inspired by those Wrath of Khan uniforms.
+"Her costume is obviously inspired by those uniforms.
 Again, playing with that, it felt like a great celebration of Star Trek springing so far in the future, but referencing all the things that I think people really love about the [franchise]."